shrishbc12/wifi-security-tool/README.md

 ## Project Objectives
 - Apply wireless security concepts in practical implementation
-- Develop a GUI-based Wi-Fi Scanner
+- Study and Develop a GUI-based Wi-Fi Scanner
-- Develop a GUI-based Password Cracker
+- Study and Develop a GUI-based Password Cracker
 - Understand vulnerabilities in weak wireless password configurations

 ---